hellohaptik/docs_haptik/docs/web-sdk/configuration-customisation.md

 ## Misc Settings
 > Some settings that don't necessarily fall in the above category buckets

-### `default-language`

-Sets the default language for a multi-language bot.
-This is the first language the user will see.
-The user can always then change the language using the language dropdown in the chat window header

-**default: en**

 ### `voice-bot-initial-input`

 The default state of the voice bot.
 Should it by default have the text composer or the voice composer?